 Lesson 1: Build A Solid Website to Retail Boost Sales

-In every relationship, you get out to the exact measure of what you put in.
+In everything you do, you get out what you put in.
 Therefore it’s MANDATORY to have a website that looks great and functions well.
-There are many companies who have an amazing product with a terrible website.
+There are many companies that have an amazing product with a terrible website.

 Pick the Right Website Platform

 Stay away from Wix, Squarespace, GoDaddy, and any DIY website builders…You’ve been warned!